OctopusDeploy/docs/docs/administration/high-availability/design/octopus-for-high-availability-on-gcp.md

 For a highly available Octopus configuration, you need a minimum of two Virtual Machines running Windows Server (ideally `2016+`) in GCP.

 Each organization has different requirements when it comes to choosing the right Virtual Machine to run Octopus on.
 Review the range of [GCP Compute instance machine families](https://cloud.google.com/compute/docs/machine-types) and select the type most suitable for your requirements.
-If you're still unsure the [General purpose](https://cloud.google.com/compute/docs/general-purpose-machines) machine family is a good option to start with as they are machines designed for common workloads, optimised for cost and flexibility.
+If you're still unsure the [General purpose](https://cloud.google.com/compute/docs/general-purpose-machines) machine family is a good option to start with as they are machines designed for common workloads, optimized for cost and flexibility.
 !include <high-availability-compute-recommendations>

 Google's Compute Engine also routinely provides [machine type recommendations](https://cloud.google.com/compute/docs/instances/apply-machine-type-recommendations-for-instances).
 These are automatically generated based on system metrics from your virtual machines.
 Resizing your instances can allow you to use resources more efficiently.